 Riding Style

-The first thing to consider is the type of terrain you ride.
-I mainly cover men's and women's road cycling shorts here, so if you spend most of your time on the trail, you'll want to take a look at our recommendations for the best mountain biking shorts for men or trail shorts for women.
+The first consideration is the type of terrain you typically ride.
+This review mainly covers road cycling shorts, so if you spend most of your time on the trail, you'll want to take a look at our recommendations for the best mountain biking shorts for men or trail shorts for women.
 Beyond that, the intensity, length, and location of your rides can all make a difference in the features you want to look for in your perfect shorts.

 Just because you spend most of your time on dirt doesn't mean you won't find anything of interest here.
 Many serious XC riders and racers opt for more form-fitting shorts for their improved comfort, aerodynamics, and overall performance.
 Additionally, many mountain bike shorts are made to accommodate a liner short worn underneath, so the following info might still be worth a read.

 For longer rides, comfort reigns supreme.
-In the words of one of my fellow testers, “I want shorts so comfortable that I forget I am even wearing them.”
-This means you should look for a pair of shorts that minimize chafing, bunching, and pinching.
+In the words of one of our testers, “I want shorts so comfortable that I forget I am even wearing them.”
+This means you should look for a pair of shorts that minimizes chafing, bunching, and pinching.
 For shorter, more relaxed rides (cafe commute, anyone?), you probably don't need such a “techy” short and might want something casual enough to wear into the coffee shop or grocery store.
 Maybe you do a bit of both and can find a different short to match your ride each day.
-Either way, keep your realistic riding goals in mind as we go over the features that make a bike short great for long, grueling centuries vs casual family cruises.
+Either way, keep your realistic riding goals in mind as we go over the features that make bike shorts great for long, grueling centuries vs casual family cruises.

 Bibs vs Shorts

 That's not to say shorts don't also have their pros.
-If I know I'm going out for a cruisy ride where I'll be hopping on and off my bike, and I'm not worried about performance or efficiency, I'll throw on a pair of shorts.
+If we know we're going out for a cruisy ride where we'll be hopping on and off the bike, and we're not worried about performance or efficiency, we'll throw on a pair of shorts.
 They are more casual, and it is much easier to slip on a pair of street shorts or even a skirt over top if you decide to pop into a shop or restaurant.
 Shorts can also feel a bit cooler on hot rides, as you don't have extra layers of fabric under your jersey.

 Finally, you'll want to consider bathroom logistics.
 This may seem like a funny thing to point out, but getting in and out of a full Lycra getup is not always the most convenient, and the reality is that choosing shorts over bibs can make bathroom pit stops less of a hassle.
 Anyone who has ever had to get nearly naked in a cramped public restroom to take care of nature's call will understand the draw here.